25 Easy Ways to Keep Cool and Cut Air Conditioner Costs

 - Utilize your ceiling fans: Most homes have ceiling fans in common rooms and bedrooms but most of us don’t use them.
 During the summer months ceiling fans can be your best friend.
 They will help keep the air moving around your home making the environment feel much cooler.
 But remember to set your fans to rotate counter-clockwise to get the most out of them.
 This is achieved by flipping the selector switch found on the base of the fan to counter-clockwise.

 - Cool yourself off with an ice cold drink: One way our ancestors stayed cool was by drinking cold drinks like ice water, ice tea and lemonade.
-Cool drinks can help regulate body temperature eliminating the need for an AC.
+Cool drinks can help regulate body temperature, eliminating the need for an AC.
 Make sure to put plenty of ice in you drink and keep some in the freezer so that you can get a refill when you need it.

-- Let in the night air: During the summer, nighttime temperatures are much cooler than during the day.
+- Let in the night air: During the summer, evening temperatures are much cooler than during the day.
 A great way to cool down your home is by opening your windows and letting in the night air.
 This cooler air will often hang around for part of the day keeping your home cool for many hours.
 But remember to check your window screens and make sure there are no holes in them or you might invite unwanted bugs such as mosquitoes.

 - Tint your windows: A great way to keep your home much cooler is to protect it from the sun’s heat.
-Tinting your home’s windows can help keep UV rays out and it will reduce your home’s overall indoor temperature.
+Tinting your home’s windows can help keep UV rays out reduce your home’s overall indoor temperature.
 The overall cost of installing tint on your windows will be paid for by the savings you will make by not having to run your AC.

 - Create a cross-breeze: Open windows on the opposite sides of your house to create a cross-breeze.
 When the wind blows even slightly it will enter your home and create a cooling effect.
 Many people in the past used this method to keep their homes cooler.
 Placing a standing fan at one of the windows and setting it up to blow outwards will help increase this cross-breeze.

 - Sleep alone: When you sleep with your partner the body heat between you can really heat things up and not in a good way!
 Sleeping alone will make you feel much cooler and you will get a much better night’s rest.
 You and your partner do not have to sleep in separate rooms, only separate beds.
 After you have practised this for a while, you will understand why people in the past lived this way.
-Note – sleeping alone might let you get a good nights sleep but this one might not be the best option for your relationship!
+Note – sleeping alone might let you get a good nights sleep but this one might perhaps not be the best option for your relationship!

 - Rethink your bed: A novel way to reduce nighttime heat is by replacing your bed with an indoor hammock.
 A hammock allows airflow to surround your entire body which will help dissipate any body heat that you release at night.
 This will allow you to be much cooler.
 The cooler your body is during the night the better and deeper you will sleep.
 Just remember to anchor your hammock securely to one of the beams in your ceiling to prevent you from falling during the night.